From Bullied On The Playground To Top Corporate Trainer

 Walking the halls of my Junior High School was an obstacle course filled with vicious dangers:

 “Who you looking at boy?”
-Yeah, making eye contact with someone of a different race was somehow cause for offense.
+Yup, making eye contact with someone of a different race was somehow cause for offense.
 The kind that ended up with a fist hitting your mouth.

 Walking on the same sidewalk was apparently a no-no. This almost always resulted in a shoulder bump knocking me off the sidewalk and then the laughter from the shoulder-bumper and his friends.